owncloud/ocis/CONTRIBUTING.md

 This way to contribute to the project can not be overestimated: People who talk about their experience with ownCloud Infinite Scale and help others with that are the key to success of the project.

-There are too many ways of doing that to line them up here, but examples are answering questions in [ownCloud Central](https://central.owncloud.org/) or on [ownCloud Talk](https://talk.owncloud.com/channel/ocis), writing blog posts etc pp.
+There are too many ways of doing that to line them up here, but examples are answering questions in [ownCloud Central](https://central.owncloud.org/) or on [ownCloud Talk](https://talk.owncloud.com/channel/ocis), writing blog posts etc. pp.

 There is no formal guideline to this, just do it :-)